kyleishie/SwiftLambda/README.md

 # SwiftLambda

-A description of this package.
+A lightweight runtime for Swift on AWS Lambda.